SolaceSamples/solace-samples-java-springboot/spring-boot-processor/README.md

 ## Contents

 This sample builds a Springboot based application that acts as a processor of events.</br>
-It consumes an incoming event on a subscribed topic and in turn publishes a new event on a separate topic using the new Java API.
+It consumes an incoming event on a subscribed topic and in turn publishes a new event on a separate topic using the Solace PubSub+ Messaging API for Java (not JCSMP).

 ## Prerequisites